ncatlab/nlab-content/pages/7/2/1/8/18127/content.md

 first step in extracting combinatorial data in homotopy theory.
 We use this example to introduce [[groupoids]] and their [[homotopy theory]] in general and mention that this models the homotopy theory of those topological spaces that are [[homotopy 1-types]].
-Then we discuss the concept of [[covering spaces]] and use groupoids to give a simple proof of the [[fundamental theorem of covering spaces]], which says that these  are euivalent to permutation representations of the fundamental groupoid.
+Then we discuss the concept of [[covering spaces]] and use groupoids to give a simple proof of the [[fundamental theorem of covering spaces]], which says that these  are equivalent to permutation representations of the fundamental groupoid.
 This is a simple topological version of the general principle of _[[Galois theory]]_ and has many applications.
 As one example application, we use it to prove that the [[fundamental group of the circle is the integers]].